 The Arab Trade Financing Program (ATFP), established in 1989 by the Arab Monetary Fund (AMF, the Arab IMF), is a specialized financial institution equivalent to the Canadian EDC.
 Operations, however, started only in 1992.
 Its objective is to develop and promote trade among Arab countries and enhance the competitive ability of Arab exporters.
-This is achieved by providing refinancing in the form of lines of credit, for export, import and re-export as well as buyer credits, through national agencies appointed by monetary authorities in 18 Arab countries.
+This is achieved by providing refinancing in the form of lines of credit, for export, import and re-export as well as buyer credits, through 85 national agencies appointed by monetary authorities in 18 Arab countries, and three foreign countries.
+The ATFP functions as an autonomous body, operating on a commercial basis.

-Eligible goods are those with a value-added of at least 40 percent originating from primary sources and/or other domestic factors of production of an Arab country.
-Only inter-Arab trade transactions are eligible and not those from an Arab country to a non-Arab one.
+ATFP provides re-financing for eligible goods in the form of lines of credit to member countries exporters and importers through the 85 designated national agencies for re-export, export and import, as well as buyer credits.
+Eligible goods are those with a value-added of at least 40 percent originating factors of and/or other domestic primary sources country.
+Only inter-Arab trade an Arab production of transactions are eligible and not those from an Arab country to a non-Arab one.
 Goods like crude oil, used goods and reexported goods are not eligible for re-financing.
 Financing is provided in US dollars for up to 85% of the value of the goods exported.
-National agencies play an important role in certifying the country's content (value-added).
+National agencies play an important certifying the country's content (value-added).

 ATFP assists Arab firms in their export activities by providing their buyers with internationally competitive financing packages.
+Drawings against lines of credit bear interest at an rate currently set at LIBOR plus a margin set at 1/8 % for 6 months and increasing to three years, (exceptionally 5 years for certain capital goods), with the term of the credit and the risk involved.
+Guarantee and insurance required vary with the risk involved, as ATFP may consider adequate.
+Somalia, Iraq, Sudan and Libya have been excluded from ATFP's financing.
 ATFP may also determine the level of guarantee and insurance required according to the risk involved.
-Three groups of institutions can participate in the ATFP: (i) the AMF; joint Arab finance institutions and government banking and finance institutions; (ii) private Arab financial and banking institutions; and (iii) joint Arab/foreign finance institutions and international finance and banking institutions.
+Three groups of institutions can participate in the ATFP: (i) the AMF; joint Arab finance institutions and government banking and finance private financial and banking Arab (ii) institutions; institutions; and (iii) joint Arab/foreign finance institutions and international finance and banking institutions.

-The ATFP has a paid-up capital of about US\$454 million of which \$250 million was contributed by the Arab Monetary Fund, \$100 million by the Arab Fund, \$25 million by the Arab Banking Corporation and \$23 million by Arab central banks.
-In 1996, 47 applications were approved for lines of credit and 28 agreements were signed for a total amount of US\$142.6 million.
+The ATFP has a paid-up capital of about US\$500 million of which 55% was contributed by the Arab Monetary Fund, 22% by the Arab Fund for Economic and Social Development, and the rest by 40 other shareholders representing the Arab Banking Corporation and Arab central and commercial banks.
+In 1997, 127 applications were approved for lines of credit, and 31 agreements were signed, for a total amount of US\$235.27 million from US\$142.6 million in 1996.
+Disbursements of LOCs amounted to US\$ 202.83 in 1997 against US\$88 million in 1996, an increase of 130%.

-The AFTP has also undertaken the establishment of an Inter-Arab Trade Information Network (IATIN) with the UNDP and the ITC.
+The AFTP has also undertaken the establishment of an Inter-Arab Trade Information Network (IATIN) with the United Nations Development Program (UNDP) and the International Trade Centre (ITC).
 ATFP has been mandated by the Arab League to implement and administer this Network on a regional basis.
 Canadian firms may consult this data base for the exploration of opportunities and partners on the internet web site: (www.atfp.com).

 Other initiatives include the development of new financial instruments with the assistance of UNDP and the ITC, the development of human resources with UNCTAD and buyer-seller meetings at the ITC in Geneva for the promotion of Arab goods.